TARGENE/targene-pipeline/paper/paper.md

 # Statement of Need

 All currently existing software for the estimation of genetic effects are based on parametric models, usually assuming linearity and normality.
 If these assumptions are violated, the effect sizes reported by these sofware will be biased.
 This can lead to spurious associations, hence inflating false discovery rates and leading to suboptimal resources allocation.
-We list here a few recent methods that address some of the limitations pointed out.
+We list here a few recent methods that address part of the limitations pointed out but lack the full flexibility of TarGene.
 REGENIE has the benefit to fit a whole-genome model for each phenotype of interest but still assumes linearity and normality [@mbatchou2021computationally].
 DeepNull is a semi-parametric method which models non-linear covariate effects but still assumes genetic effects to be linear and does not allow complex interactions between covariates and genetic variants [@mccaw2022deepnull].
 KnockoffGWAS, aims at controlling the false discovery rate in genome-wide association studies.
 It does not rely on strong parametric assumptions but does not estimate effect sizes [@sesia2021false].

 # Features